Generally speaking, camping tends to be considered a summer activity. Not always and not for people who live in colder climates.

-Because most campers are built for summer use, they don’t typically have the best insulation.
+Most campers are built for summer use, they don’t typically have the best insulation.
 There are a few areas you can focus on that will help keep the warmth in and the cold out while adventuring this winter.
+Insulation could be one of them.

 One of the first things you should do is inspect all of the openings to your camper.
 Using silicone caulking, seal any weak spots around your doors and windows.
 You can also take this opportunity to replace weather stripping, which helps seal gaps at the doors and windows and prevent moisture from leaking in.
 Heavy curtains over the windows can block any cold drafts, and make cold weather RV camping more enjoyable.